 Statistics about Nursing Home Abuse

-Nursing home Abuse is unfortunately a common reality in our nation’s nursing homes.
+Nursing home abuse is unfortunately a common reality in our nation’s nursing homes.
 Numerous studies demonstrate that elder abuse in nursing homes occurs much too frequently and puts our nation’s seniors at risk.
+A nursing home abuse lawyer Philadelphia PA trusts at the Wieand Law Firm is all too familiar with the serious impacts of nursing home abuse.
 Some statistics about nursing home abuse include:

 Nursing Home Abuse Laws

 Section §483.12 in the State Operations Manuals states that a resident has the right to be free from abuse, neglect, misappropriation of resident property, and exploitation.
 This includes but is not limited to freedom from corporal punishment, involuntary seclusion and any physical or chemical restraints not needed to treat medical symptoms.